-In 2015 I was diagnosed with Lyme disease, after 2 years of increasingly bad health.
-I spent those 2 years largely confined to my parents home, reading and studying, trying to make sense of my trial.
+In 2015 I was diagnosed with Lyme disease, after 4 years of increasingly bad health.
+I spent 2 of those years largely confined to my bed, and I took it very seriously, spending almost every waking hour reading and studying, trying to make sense of my trial.
 I am a Christian (read my manifesto here), and while my faith did waver in that darkness, God was faithful to bring me back to the light.

 I love music that is honest and relatable, and beautiful, which tends to be either Country or the Classics or Classical.
 My wife loves Rom-Coms, so now I do too, but I prefer either war movies or dramas, especially historical stuff.
 I am also unironically a huge Tom Cruise fan—and Robin Williams and Russell Crowe.
 I play the piano and Faith sings, and sometimes we dance.